NCPP/ocgis/doc/api.rst

 geom_select_uid
 ~~~~~~~~~~~~~~~

 Select specific geometries from the target shapefile chosen using "`geom`_".
 The integer sequence selects matching UGID values from the shapefiles.
-For more information on adding new shapefiles or the requirements of input shapefiles, please see the section titled `Adding Additional Shapefile Data`_.
+For more information on adding new shapefiles or the requirements of input shapefiles, please see the section titled `Shapefile Data`_.

 >>> geom_select_uid = [1, 2, 3]
 >>> geom_select_uid = [4, 55]